-- Require an acknowledgment from at least one replica. - Require acknowledgments from all replicas. - Require an acknowledgment from a peer.
-(The replication framework allows you to designate one environment as a peer of another). - Require acknowledgments from all peers.
+- · Require an acknowledgment from at least one replica. - · Require acknowledgments from all replicas. - Require an acknowledgment from at least one electable peer. - Require acknowledgments from all electable peers.

-Note that the replication framework simply flushes its transaction logs and moves on if a permanent message is not sufficiently acknowledged.
+Note that the Replication Manager simply flushes its transaction logs and moves on if a permanent message is not sufficiently acknowledged.

-For details on permanent message handling with the replication framework, see Permanent Message Handling (page 33).
+For details on permanent message handling with the Replication Manager, see Permanent Message Handling (page 33).

-If these policies are not sufficient for your needs, or if you want your application to take more corrective action than simply flushing log buffers in the event of an unsuccessful commit, then you must use write a custom replication implementation.
+If these policies are not sufficient for your needs, or if you want your application to take more corrective action than simply flushing log buffers in the event of an unsuccessful commit, then you must use implement replication using the Base APIs.

-For custom replication implementation, messages are sent from the master to its replica using a send() callback that you implement.
+When using the Base APIs, messages are sent from the master to its replica using a send() callback that you implement.
 Note, however, that DB's replication code automatically sets the permanent flag for you where appropriate.